VirtualBrightPlayz/EXILEDRoundMods/README.md

 # EXILEDRoundMods
-A EXILED plugin that changes game mechanics without creating entirely new gamemodes
+A EXILED plugin that changes game mechanics without creating entirely new gamemodes.

 To display the current mods on the server list, add `{rm_current_mods}` to the name of your server.

+For RA Commands, there is one permission: `roundmod.setmod`.

 ## Config